 Being a diabetic, you should take extra care of your diet.
 A diabetic diet should be rich in fibre and low in calories.
-A diabetic person is recommended a diet which has less carbohydrates.
+A diabetic person is recommended a diet which has fewer carbohydrates.
 You should always speak to your health coach or nutritionist before opting for any particular diet.

-High Intensity Exercises To Avoid Belly Fat
+High-Intensity Exercises To Avoid Belly Fat

 Exercising is beneficial for both diabetic and non-diabetic people.
 It can help you avoid muscle stiffness, improve flexibility and also help you keep your sugar levels under control.
 Having a regular workout regime can also help you improve your heart health.
 It can help you boost your mental health and has innumerable benefits for a diabetic person.

 One of the best ways to avoid belly fat is through exercise.
-Engaging in a high intensity workout can help you avoid belly fat.
+Engaging in a high-intensity workout can help you avoid belly fat.
 The following exercises are recommended for a person having diabetes-

 - Dumbbell squat to overhead press

 Stress can also lead to excess abdominal fat.
 To keep yourself stress-free, you can practise yoga, meditation, light up incense sticks, have a good laugh with your friends, etc. You should also make sure that you have an ample amount of sleep in a day.
 There is a direct relationship between your stress levels and your sugar levels.
 Increased stress can cause a spike in your sugar levels.
 Therefore, you should try to remain stress-free at all times.